mfon-uwa/Azure-ML-Project-Udacity/README.md

 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 -- The Scikit-learn pipeline is made up of Azure ML objects: a Workspace, ComputeTarget, and Experiment.
 It also includes Machine learning task like: -
-    1. Data preparation -  This include importing the dataset, cleaning, and transformation.
-The Dataset was splitted into train and test sets.
+    1. Data preparation -  This include importing the dataset, cleaning, and transformation, as well as spliting the dataset into train and test sets.
     2. Model Training - The model was trained using Logistic regression with two hyperparamters(Regularization Strength and Max iterations).
     3. Model Evaluation - Accuracy was selected as the primary metric for scoring the model.